Mitchelldscott/control-rs/documentation_standards.md

 /// This function does not panic.
 ///
 /// # Safety
 /// This function does not use `unsafe` code.
-The logical correctness of the result is dependent on the correctness of
-/// the `.is_zero()` implementation for type `T`.
 ///
 /// # Example
 /// ```